Pekka Sassi: Works in collections

-Pekka Sassi's experimental films "Pass" (2014) and "The Duplicate" (2001) are included in the State Art Deposit Collection.
+The Finnish National Gallery has Pekka Sassi's experimental films "Pass" (2014) and "The Duplicate" (2001) and also the sound installation "A lonely house on a hill" (2009), a pop music style "garage opera" comprising 14 pieces where the story presented by Sassi is accompanied by music played, recorded, mixed and mastered by Sassi.

-In 2021 a video installation entitled "The Third Colour", commissioned by the State Art Commission, was deposited in the building of the National Agency for Education.
-Sassi's work, projected on opposite walls of the lobby, consists of abstract shapes in shifting colours, accompanied by an archaic soundscape.
+In 2021, Pekka Sassi's video installation entitled "The Third Colour", commissioned by the State Art Commission, was deposited in the building of the National Agency for Education in Helsinki.
+The work consists of abstract shapes in shifting colours and is projected on opposite walls of the lobby, accompanied by an archaic soundscape.

-The Museum of Contemporary Art Kiasma holds the sound installation "A lonely house on a hill" (2009).
-The work is a pop music style "garage opera" comprising 14 pieces where the story presented by Sassi is accompanied by music played, recorded, mixed and mastered by Sassi.

-The Helsinki Art Museum holds the installations "The Balcony" (2002) and "Stories About Light" (2000, re-created in 2002).
-"Stories about light", inspired by a soviet recording of Yuri Gagarin speaking, found in a flea market, is about space, heroic travelling and distances between people and the planets.
-A nostalgic living room resembling a movie set offers the visitor the opportunity to listen to recordings of stories.
-In one of the pieces, named "12-IV 1961", that has also been presented as a self-standing work in various events, Youri Gagarin calls his mother from the orbit around the Earth to discuss mundane issues.
+Helsinki Art Museum holds the installations "The Balcony" (2002) and "Stories About Light" (2000, re-created in 2002).
+"Stories about light," inspired by a soviet recording of Yuri Gagarin speaking, found in a flea market, is about space, heroic travelling and distances between people and the planets.
+A nostalgic living room resembling a movie set invites the visitor to listen to recordings of stories.
+In one of the pieces, named "12-IV 1961", also screened as a self-standing work in various events, Youri Gagarin calls his mother from the orbit around the Earth to discuss mundane issues.